evaristoc/fCC_R3/README.md

 ## Related projects

-For more information about the advances in data mining, analysis and machine learning associated with the full project, please visit this repository: https://github.com/evaristoc/fCC_R3_DataAnalysis (currently under construction)
+For more information about the associated advances in data mining, analysis and machine learning, please visit this repository: https://github.com/evaristoc/fCC_R3_DataAnalysis (currently under construction)